EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

 Apart from downstream task evaluations, some models performed additional evaluations focused on model interpretability, pretraining quality, and ablations.
 We briefly summarize those evaluations below.

-\textbf{Interpretability analyses}: An analysis performed in BrainBERT utilized the intrinsic dimensionality (ID) measure to analyze its task-specific embeddings post-finetuning.
-ID is a geometric measure used to quantify the minimum number of parameters required to represent the embeddings \cite{ansuini2019intrinsic}.
-Their experiments based on a speech decoding task showed that electrodes within top 10th percentile of IDs mainly fall in the regions of the brain that are associated with speech.
-Similary, EEGFormer, one of the three models that utilized a vector quantizer to train a neural codebook, analyzed the learned codebook to attribute parts of the input EEG data to downstream task predictions.
+\textbf{Interpretability analyses}: An analysis performed in BrainBERT used the intrinsic dimensionality (ID) measure to assess task-specific embeddings post-finetuning.
+ID is a geometric measure that quantifies the minimum number of parameters required to represent embeddings \cite{ansuini2019intrinsic}.

+They showed that, in their model, the electrode ID distribution lies in a lower-dimensional space compared to a randomly initialized model.
+Furthermore, they showed that electrodes in the top 10th percentile of IDs mainly fall in brain regions associated with the task.
+Similarly, EEGFormer, one of the three models that utilized a vector quantizer to train a neural codebook, analyzed the learned codebook to attribute parts of the input EEG data to downstream task predictions.
+In their analysis, codes most likely to predict seizures were mapped back to the EEG traces to visualize where the model focused.
+These highlighted regions corresponded to known epileptiform patterns, indicating that the model’s decisions aligned with meaningful clinical markers.

-\textbf{Pretraining quality}: Some models evaluated the quality of pretraining via qualitative and quantitative assessments.
-Most qualitative assessments were based on visualization of the data reconstructed by the specific models, which were performed in Mentality, LaBraM, and BrainBERT.
+\textbf{Pretraining quality}: Some models evaluated pretraining quality through qualitative and quantitative assessments.
+Most qualitative assessments were based on visualizations of data reconstructed by the specific models, which were run in Mentality, LaBraM, and BrainBERT.
 Quantitative assessments focused on reconstruction error (e.g., Mentality) and performance on forecasting and imputation tasks (e.g., Brant, FoME).